zimbatm/luna/doc/design/user_doc.md

-# Enso Introduction
+# Introduction

+- Lowering cognitive load + visual & textual representation are equal
-Simplicity and correctness
+- Simplicity and correctness

 ## Do we need a new programming language?

-## Software correctness
+## Software correctness matters

 ## "Immediate connection to the data"

-Brett Victor blogpost introduction
+- Brett Victor blogpost introduction

-## Simplicity.
-The Ultimate Sophistication

-# Visual and Textual Representation
+## High-level design guideline

+# Syntax

+- Where to use what syntax - info that textual syntax is above nodes – this are the **same expressions**.

 ## Encoding